-Having been released from jail Keenan Deerfield (Lou Diamond Phillips) heads to a town where the Marshall is prepared to give him another chance and helps him get a job working for the mining company run by Samuel Drigger (Warren Stevens) who has too much control over the town.
-Knowing that he has to keep his nose clean Keenan tries to avoid trouble but when another miner starts beating on his girl Keenan can't just let it happen and steps in.
-It makes him an enemy and when Keenan starts helping out local ranch owner Eugene (Ernest Borgnine) as well it is only a matter of time before trouble is going to come looking for him.
+Having been released from jail, Keenan Deerfield (Lou Diamond Phillips - Hollywood Homicide) heads to a town where the Marshall (Lee Majors - Big Fat Liar) is prepared to give him another chance and helps him get a job working for the mining company run by Samuel Drigger (Warren Stevens - Gunpoint), who has too much control over the town.
+Knowing that he has to keep his nose clean Keenan tries to avoid trouble but when another miner starts beating on a girl Keenan can't just let it happen and steps in.
+It makes him an enemy and when Keenan starts helping out Eugene (Ernest Borgnine - Small Soldiers), a local ranch owner who is at odds with Drigger, it is only a matter of time before trouble is going to come looking for him.

-So in many ways "The Trail to Hope Rose" is a spot on cliche western as we have Keenan the ex con looking to go straight, Samuel Drigger who is a crooked businessman who has his henchmen scare people in to doing what he wants plus there is Eugene, the good old guy who won't give up his ranch to Drigger despite him putting on the pressure.
-Now those are the three main cliches and as such it is no surprise when I say that Keenan ends up helping Eugene and becomes a thorn in the side of the Drigger clan forcing him to take action.
+So in many ways "The Trail to Hope Rose" is a spot on cliche western as we have Keenan, the former outlaw, looking to go straight, Samuel Drigger who is a crooked businessman who has his henchmen scare people in to doing what he wants.
+Plus there is Eugene, the good old guy who won't give up his ranch to Drigger despite him putting on the pressure.
+Now those are the three main cliches and as such it is no surprise when I say that Keenan ends up helping Eugene and becomes a thorn in the side of the Drigger clan, forcing him to take action.

 Now as already mentioned "The Trail to Hope Rose" is the new breed of made for TV westerns and as such is never about being dark, gritty or realistic but simple, inoffensive entertainment for those who just want an easy to watch western, a typically weekday afternoon movie.
-As such it works with a nice mix of actors from old timers Ernest Borgnine and Warren Stevens to younger stars such as Marina Black and Jonathan Murphy with the likes of Lou Diamond Phillips, Lee Majors and Richard Tyson filling the middle ground.
-None of their characters have any depth and in some cases such as Borgnine as Eugene are more of a western caricature with his over the top reactions but the nice guys are nice, the women are pretty and the bad guys are typically drunk or have facial scars.
+As such it works with a nice mix of actors from old timers Ernest Borgnine and Warren Stevens to younger stars such as Marina Black and Jonathan Murphy with the likes of Lou Diamond Phillips, Lee Majors and Richard Tyson filling in the middle ground.
+None of their characters have any depth and in some cases such as Ernest Borgnine as Eugene are more of a western caricature with his over the top reactions.
+As such this is the sort of movie where the nice guys are nice, the women are pretty and the bad guys are typically drunk or have facial scars.
 And at the same time it has that simple moral base where good guys win, bad guys lose, nice guys fall in love and everyone who deserves it lives happily every after.
 It means it is cheesy compared to the westerns of the 50s but it is exactly what it sets out to be, which is a pleasant afternoon western.

 What this all boils down to is that don't watch "The Trail to Hope Rose" if you are expecting some classic, gritty western but do watch it if you enjoy the simple made for TV westerns of recent years which are nice and easy but a little bit cheesy.